akeneo/pim-docs/cookbook/import_export/create-connector.rst

                        processor: pim_import_export.processor.heterogeneous_csv_serializer
                        writer:    pim_import_export.writer.file

-We use here some existing reader, processor and writer.
+We used here some existing readers, processors and writers.

 Title keys can be translated in messages.yml